The list of files used in the Vivado Design Suite platform board flow include the following:

 - Board file

-used on a system-level board, including the Xilinx device,
+components used on a system-level board, including the Xilinx device and does the following:

-defines the different operating modes supported by those components, lists the
+- Defines the different operating modes supported by those components

 Xilinx standard board definitions can be found at the following location in the Vivado Design Suite software installation:

 Where <install_dir> is the directory the Vivado Design Suite was installed into, and <version> is the software version.